 Teddy R. was an assistant.
 But, his boss was weak and sickly, not a figurehead.
 Also Teddy had long been a navalist.
 "The Naval War of 1812" was published in 1882; 15 years before.

 Sadly, of the two score positions in 2020 "Plum Book" only seven of them are Presidential appointment (with Senate concurrence).
-The rest are appointments Career appointments.
+The rest are Career appointments.
 Either normal or Schedule C. Getting the right seven in is very important, but so are the balance of that two score.
 That could be a bit tougher depending on how Resistance 2.0 turns out.

 DoN starts on pg 35 of this PDF showing the 2020 positions.